 • Open Settings: Open the Settings app from the cog icon that will be found on the home screen, in the app tray or on the drop-down notification bar at the top of the screen

-• Open Apps: Scroll down to and select Apps, then browse the list of installed apps to find any that you no longer wish to keep on your device
+• Open Apps & Notifications: Scroll down to and select Apps Notifications, then choose See all apps.
+Browse the list of installed apps to find any that you no longer wish to keep on your device

-• Select an app and choose Uninstall: Having found an app you no longer need, select it, then tap Uninstall
+• Select an app and choose Uninstall: Having found an app you no longer need, select it to access the App info page, then tap Uninstall

 If you see a Disable rather than Uninstall option here then you are not allowed to delete this app; however, by disabling it you prevent it from running and using system resources.
 If you find something doesn't work properly as a result, revisit this page and click the Enable button.